opensearch-project/documentation-website/_observing-your-data/alerting/dashboards-alerting.md

 ## Associating monitors with visualizations

-You can associate certain monitor types with a visualization using **Dashboards** instead of the plugin page, This association links the monitor to automatically display alerts on the related visualization chart.
+You can associate certain monitor types with a visualization using **Dashboards** instead of the plugin page.
+This association links the monitor to automatically display alerts on the related visualization chart.

 Continuing with the alerting visualization created in the preceding section, associate a monitor with an altering visualization by following these steps: